iliutaadrian/code-review/QWEN.md

 ## AI Tool Testing Setup

 This repository is structured to test multiple AI tools, each on a dedicated branch.
-The purpose is to evaluate how different AI tools handle the same problematic code in `test_code.rb` and how well they identify the issues that match our comprehensive code review rules above.
+The purpose is to evaluate how different AI tools handle the same problematic code in `test_code.rb` and `rubocop_ai_test_cases.rb`, and how well they identify the issues that match our comprehensive code review rules above.

+The `rubocop_ai_test_cases.rb` file contains comprehensive test cases for both:
+1. RuboCop issues: naming conventions, line length, method length, parameter lists, etc.
+2. AI tool issues: performance problems (N+1 queries), security vulnerabilities, migration issues, concurrency problems, and domain-specific functionality issues

+The `copilot-instruction.md` file provides specific instructions for GitHub Copilot to effectively review code according to our established guidelines.

 Current Branches:
 - `main`: Contains the reference problematic code in `test_code.rb`